shakfu/py-js/README.md

 So it was decided, during a period with less distractions than usual, to try to make a minimal python3 external, learn the max sdk, the python c-api, and how to write more than a few lines of c that didn't crash.

 It's been an education and I have come to understand precisely a quote I remember somewhere about the c language: that it's "like a scalpel".
-I painfully now understand this to mean that in skilled hands it can do wonders, otherwise you almost always end up killing the patient.
+I now understand this to mean that in skilled hands it can do wonders, otherwise you almost always end up killing the patient.

 Thanks to Luigi Castelli for his help on Max/Msp questions, to Stefan Behnel for his help with Cython questions, and to Iain Duncan for providing the initial inspiration and for saving me time with some great implementation ideas.